irena123333/id2223_lab2/README.md

 In [training_pipeline.ipynb](https://github.com/irena123333/id2223_lab2/blob/main/training_pipeline.ipynb) we used GPU on Colab.
 The pre-trained model Whisper is loaded and the word error rate (WER) is set to evaluate the performance.
 We configurated max steps as 4000 and steps for checkpoints as 1000.
 After the 8-hour training, we realized a WER of 19.69%.

 ## The User Interface
 The interactive UI is created in Hugging Face as shown in [app.py](https://github.com/irena123333/id2223_lab2/blob/main/huggingface_space/app.py).
-We designed two pages supporting different kinds of inputs.
-The one is transcribing from the recording, through this the user just needs to click the bottom to record and speak in Swedish directly to the microphone.
+We designed three pages supporting different kinds of inputs.
+The first one is transcribing from the recording, through this the user just needs to click the bottom to record and speak in Swedish directly to the microphone.
 After submitting it will output the text.
-The other method is to transcribe from a YouTube URL via pasting and submitting the link of a Swedish video.
+Or the user can drop the local audio file or click to upload it and then submit.
+The last method is to transcribe from a YouTube URL via pasting and submitting the link of a Swedish video.

 ### Question: how to improve model performance?
 #### Model-centric approach